Office of Homeownership Preservation

 Citi's Office of Homeownership Preservation is committed to helping keep people in their homes.
 We believe your home is where you should feel secure.
 That's why we're working hard to help our customers who are facing hardships.
 Our efforts have already helped hundreds of thousands of people maintain their mortgages and stay in their homes.
 Go to the site.
 Download PDF

 The Obama Administration has introduced a comprehensive Financial Stability Plan to address the key problems at the heart of the current crisis and get our economy back on track.
 A critical piece of the effort is Making Home Affordable, a plan to stabilize the housing market and help up to 9 million Americans reduce their monthly mortgage payments to more affordable levels.
 This website provides homeowners with detailed information about these programs along with self-assessment tools and calculators to empower borrowers with the resources they need to determine whether they might be eligible for a modification or a refinance under the Administration's program.
 Go to the site.

 The Homeownership Preservation Foundation is a nonprofit organization, providing free counseling to help homeowners avoid foreclosure.
-Speak to a counselor at 1-888-995-HOPE.
+Speak to a representatives at 1-888-995-HOPE.
 Go to the site.

 To receive information from the Department of Housing and Urban Development or a HUD certified counseling agency call 1-800-569-4287.
 Go to the site.

-If you live in Washington State and would like to speak to a counselor please call the Washington Homeownership Information Hotline at 1-877-894-HOME .
-You will be connected to a counselor near you who can help.
+If you live in Washington State and would like to speak to a representatives please call the Washington Homeownership Information Hotline at 1-877-894-HOME .
+You will be connected to a representatives near you who can help.
 Go to the site.